With thanks to Gyula Zsigri for his help and advice.

 - Betli.
 There is no trump suit.
 The declarer plays alone and tries to lose every trick.
 If the declarer wins a trick the play ends and the declarer has lost.
 The score is 5 game points.

 - Klopitzky.
-There is no trumps suit and everyone plays for themselves.
+There is no trump suit and everyone plays for themselves.
 The player who wins most tricks (not points) pays 3 game points to each opponent.
 [It is not clear from the sources how ties are handled.
 I suggest that if two players tie with 4 tricks each, they each pay 6 game points to the player with one trick and if all three players tie with 3 tricks each there is no score.]

 Note that in trump and no trump games the opponents of the declarer do not combine their tricks or their points.
-If either opponent individually has as many points as or more points than the declarer, the declarer has lost and pays both opponents for the game.
+If either opponent individually has as many or more points than the declarer, the declarer has lost and pays both opponents for the game.
 Therefore the opponents cooperate to defeat the declarer's game by ensuring that one of them can equal or beat the declarer's total.

 The first round of bidding takes place when each player has 6 cards and there are two cards face up on the table: the trump indicator card and the bottom card of the pack.
 The player to dealer's right has only two options: to accept the original suit (the suit of the trump indicator) as trumps or to pass.
-If this player passes the player to dealer's right has the same options, and if this player also passes the dealer has the same options.
+If this player passes the player to dealer's left has the same options, and if this player also passes the dealer has the same options.
 A player who accepts the original suit becomes the declarer in a trump game with that suit as trumps.
 In this case the second and third rounds of bidding are skipped - players proceed immediately to the first round of announcements.

 The second round of bidding takes place immediately after the first round, only if all three players passed in the first round.
 In this round the players have one turn to speak, in turn around the table starting to dealer's right and ending with the dealer.
 The ranking of the bids from lowest to highest is leaves, gourds, hearts, acorns, no trumps.
 Each bid must be higher than the last.
 A player who does not wish to bid can pass.
-The original suit cannot be bid in this round - a player who wants to play with the original suit must say so in the first round of bidding.
+The original suit cannot be bid in this round - a player who wants to play with the original suit as trumps must say so in the first round of bidding.
 For example if the trump indicator is a heart, all pass in the first round, and the first player in the second round bids "gourds", the next player can only bid "acorns" or "no trumps" or pass.
 If a player bids no trumps no higher bids are possible so the second round of bidding ends at that point.
-The final bidder in the second round will the declarer, playing a trump game against the other two with the final bid suit as trumps, or a no trump game if the final bid was no trumps.
+The final bidder in the second round will be the declarer, playing a trump game against the other two with the final bid suit as trumps, or a no trump game if the final bid was no trumps.
 The game proceeds to the first round of announcements and there will be no third round of bidding after the second part of the deal.